Eastern Railway FC: Cricket

 In Eastern Railway, men's cricket has been practiced, and it is affiliated with the Cricket Association of Bengal (CAB).
-It participates in regional tournaments such as First Division League, and J.C.
-Mukherjee T-20 Trophy.
+It participates in regional tournaments such as First Division League, J.C.
+Mukherjee T-20 Trophy and P. Sen Memorial Trophy.

 Volleyball

 Eastern Railway's volleyball section (consisting both men's and women's teams) participates in the West Bengal State Senior Volleyball Championship and Khelo India Volleyball League.
 They have won both the 2021 and 2022 editions of the State Senior Volleyball Club Championship.